elopio/docs/source/includes/_callAPI.md

 #### augur.api.Market.getDenominationToken({ tx }[, callback])

 Returns the address of the token used to denominate the specified `market`.
 A Denomination Token is the ERC20 Token used as the currency to trade on the [Outcome](#outcome) of a [Market](#market).
-Currently, this will always return "Cash"; however, Augur will eventually support other types of Denomination Tokens.
+Currently, this will always return the address of a "Cash" contract; however, Augur will eventually support other types of Denomination Tokens.

 #### augur.api.Market.getDesignatedReporter({ tx }[, callback])